JhouLab/DigitalStereotaxAdapter/README.md

 but likely still good enough.
 Remember: the main inaccuracies are from variation in brain size and bregma location between animals, which is typically larger than the electronic resolution.

 We've been using this for about a year in our lab.
+It works quite well, and real-world performance is indistinguishable from the commerically available (and much more costly) option.
+However, assembling this does require a modest amount of familiarity with 3D printing, as well as some mechanical skill.
+If assembling IKEA furniture gives you anxiety, this will be a challenge!

 Feedback from other users is welcome, and helps us improve the design.

 Please contact me at tomjhou@gmail.com with questions and comments.

 ## Requirements:

 1. A 3D printer.
-We have used a Bambu A1 mini, and various Qidi printers.
-Almost any modern printer should work fine.
+Almost any model will suffice, including small ones like the Bambu A1 mini.
 2. About 100 grams of PLA filament (about $3 worth)
 3. This 150mm digital readout: ($28.99): https://www.amazon.com/gp/product/B089ZSG84J/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&th=1
 4. Two 6" calipers (about $8 each): READ STEP 1 INSTRUCTIONS BELOW BEFORE YOU BUY: https://www.amazon.com/Digital-Caliper-Adoric-Calipers-Measuring/dp/B07DFFYCXS